 Use The Correct Shovel

-When removing ice or snow from the deck, a plastic shovel is the best tool to use.
-Metal shovels and a number other sharp tools can bring a lot of destruction.
-Cedar or redwood are some of the softwoods that are very assailable, but even the most durable composite decking products are not totally resistant to scratching.
+When removing ice or snow from your deck, a plastic shovel is the best tool to employ.
+This is because metal shovels and a number of other sharp tools can bring a lot of destruction.

 Use A Broom

-Whenever possible, such as, and especially when snowfall is considerably light you should use a broom to clear snow from your deck.
+Whenever possible, and especially when snowfall is considerably light, you should try to use a broom to remove snow from your deck.
 Your deck’s surface cannot be damaged or scraped by the soft bristles of a broom.
+Similarly, brooms are preferred over shovels when removing snow or ice from deck rails and other deck surfaces.

 Sand, Gravel, & Rocks

 Gravel, rocks, and sand can also cause a great amount of damage to your deck.
-These materials are capable of grinding onto the composite or wood material and bringing serious destruction to the surface of the deck.
-Therefore, you should avoid them at all costs.
+These materials are capable of grinding down the composite or wood surface and cause substantial damage.
+Once more, you should avoid these at all costs.

 Steer Clear Of Dyes And Colorants

 Many homeowners opt to use a form of ice melt rather than salt.
 While these are often safer options for pets and children, many products contain dyes or colorants.
-Be careful if you chose to use this product on your deck, as these dyes can stain composite or wood decking in some cases.
+Be careful if you chose to disperse these products on your deck boards as the dyes can permanently stain composite or wood decking in some cases.

 Leave A Layer